zach-c-d/zachdonsky.xyz/src/pages/projects/ButtonQ/index.md

 <article role="article">

-I switched jobs shortly after starting the third iteration of the ButtonQ project and never saw it to completion.

 This project was an exercise in self learning.
 My coworkers at TechTAP were hugely supportive in the completion of each iteration of this project.
 But I was most often on my own for solving the technical challenges required to realize this project.
 CAD and 3D printing were areas I had only dabbled in before this project.
 I was still quite new to electronics and firmware development.
 I also learned way more about networking and Linux system administration!
 Through the development of ButtonQ I became proficient enough to ship a product to a client (twice!) that relied on all of these skills!

-> It was bittersweet to leave a position where I got so much creative freedom in to how realize a solution for such a simple design brief.

 </article>